"We support companies to embed human rights due diligence"

 “How can I get started?”

-Implementing human rights diligence as outlined in the UNGP allows companies to take a systematic approach to human rights management.
+Implementing due diligence as outlined in the UNGPs allows companies to take a systematic approach to human rights management.
 This contributes to generating a higher and more sustainable added value for businesses in various ways:

-It leads to compliance with current and upcoming due diligence regulations
+It leads to compliance with existing and upcoming due diligence laws

 It is part of operational risk management, as costly legal disputes, remediation action and reputational harm are identified and prevented